bitwarden/help/_articles/getting-started/import-from-chrome.md

    above.
 4. Click the "Import" button.

-Congraulations!
+Congratulations!
 You have just transferred all of your data from Google Chrome into bitwarden.

 [csv]: https://en.wikipedia.org/wiki/Comma-separated_values
 [bitwarden-vault]: https://vault.bitwarden.com